 The difference is one of the perhaps oldest political divides around, but there is something that unites them.
 At least we should all be able to concede that we need to create spaces beyond mere representation, as obviously this is about more than better positions at the workplace (although I’m not saying it’s not about that).

 So it’s about more: It’s about cultural-political inclinations, expectations, tendencies.
 Take education as an example.
 In my Master’s curriculum at university I’ve counted how much of our core readings (of the entire year) were written and published by men.
 The results were shocking.
 Out of a total of 270 authors only 30 were female, which is roughly 11%.
 Among those 11% a clear majority are feminists and critical theorists – that is, among the few women there were at all, the majority was put in the „fringe corner“.

 What does that say about what higher education thinks about women and female knowledge?
 And with what consequences for the education of men and women?
 What worldview underlies a curriculum that structurally excludes women – and if it includes them, then only under the condition that they talk about „their“ issues?

 Feminisms for all

-Of course there isn’t only one feminism to which we’d all have to subscribe.
-There are many feminisms, as every single one of us will have a different idea of how we should work towards emancipation and what we actually need to emancipate ourselves from.
+In sum, of course there isn’t only one feminism to which we’d all have to subscribe.
+There are many feminisms.
+Every single one of us will have a different idea of how we should work towards emancipation and what we actually need to emancipate ourselves from.
 So why should everyone be a feminist?

-Everyone should be a feminist because the problems, underlying social structures, political attitudes and concrete consequences with which feminism is concerned matter to everyone.
-Power imbalances and injustice are social, cultural, and political problems in the hands of all of us, and in order to overcome such problems we don’t only need the resistance of those affected, but also and particularly the re-thinking and re-doing of those most privileged.
+Because the underlying social structures, political attitudes and concrete consequences with which feminism is concerned matter to everyone.
+Power imbalances and injustice are social, cultural, and political problems in the hands of all of us.
+In order to overcome such problems we don’t only need the resistance of those affected, but also and particularly the re-thinking and re-doing of those most privileged.
 A man who doesn’t feel feminism matters to him is therefore not different from a human being who doesn’t feel human rights matter to her.